 VPHGs, have a constant thickness (T) with a periodic, typically sinusoidal, change in refractive index (n).
 Surface relief gratings have a periodic change in thickness with a constant refractive index.
 Most VPHGs are made in transmission geometry while most surface relief gratings are made in reflection geometry.
-Master VPHGs can usually be made for spatial frequencies >900 lpmm.
-These master VPHGs may be copied optically without either the master or copy VPHG degrading over time.
-Since surface relief masters are copied mechanically, both the surface relief master and copy will degrade over time as the number of copies increases.
+Surface relief gratings are copied mechanically, and thus both the surface relief grating original and copies will degrade over time as the number of copies increases.

 VPHGs possess low stray light and low absorption in the visible and NIR.
 They are sealed in glass making them long-lived, easy to handle, scratch resistant, and easy to clean.
 VPHGs usually have anti-reflection (AR) coatings applied to one or both surfaces to minimize Fresnel reflections and increase overall output.